The Art and Science of Naming: Crafting the Perfect Production Team Identity

 1. The “Already Taken” Trap

-You think you’ve struck gold with “Blockbuster Productions”, only to understand… oh wait.
+You think you’ve struck gold with “Blockbuster Productions”, only to realize… oh wait.
 That’s the name of a legendary video rental chain.
 Or you love “DreamWorks Creators”, but, well, Steven Spielberg might have a word with you.

 Solution: